 Mohamed Salah remains Egypt's clear first-choice taker, but Omar Marmoush is the right secondary now.
 CAF's World Cup qualifying round-up against Ethiopia explicitly listed both players converting penalties in the same m...

 Jordan Ayew is Ghana's clear current penalty taker.
-CAF reported him scoring twice from the spot against Mozambique at AFCON 2024, and he then converted Ghana's World Cup qualifying penalty against Chad in March 2025.
+CAF recorded him scoring twice from the spot against Mozambique at AFCON 2024, and he then converted Ghana's World Cup qualifying penalty against Chad in March 2025.
 Mo...

 Brahim Diaz is the clearest current Morocco primary.
 The deeper AFCON 2025 scan now strengthens rather than weakens that call: he took the March 2025 World Cup qualifying penalty against Tanzania, scored again from the s...